alionaheitz/alionaheitz/README.md

 ### 🫧Projects
 #### Waze Churn Analysis
 - Enhanced feature engagement metrics by 25%, improving user retention and satisfaction.
-- Developed skills in data cleaning, exploratory analysis, machine learning modeling, and strategic decision-making, contributing to the overall effectiveness of retention strategies.
+- Utilized data cleaning, EDA, machine learning modeling, and strategic decision-making, contributing to the overall effectiveness of retention strategies.

 #### Autonomous Robot Path Finder
 - Prototyped a robot design with LIDAR sensors and path finding abilities relying on commands in C++, and vector calculations to find an ideal path towards the next four targets.
-- Designed and printed mount supports in SolidWorks in three weeks, used the Raspberry Pi library for the location finding algorithm, and used the MQTT server tool to retrieve data.
+- Designed and printed mount supports in SolidWorks in three weeks, used the Raspberry Pi library for the location finding algorithm, and retrieved data through  the MQTT server.

 ---